 - 3.1.
 Skippers should have appropriate experience of both the type of vessel and of navigating within waters similar to the planned voyage.
 For example, a skipper planning a transit of the Northwest Passage should already have significant experience sailing in high latitudes and in navigating in ice. - 3.2.
 If navigating in areas where the vessel is likely to encounter ice, there should be sufficient competent crew on board at all times to keep a watch and an anchor watch. - 3.3.
 There should be sufficient competent crew on board at all times to weigh anchor and manoeuvre the vessel. - 3.4.
 At least one person onboard should have experience in maintaining the vessel's essential systems (including the engine).
 Underwater maintenance will require cold water diving capabilities. - 3.5.
-In addition to provisions for first aid, medical care at sea and hypothermia, (see guidance in OSR), at least one person onboard should have knowledge concerning the prevention, identification and treatment of frostbite. - 3.6.
-Telemedical Advice Services (TMAS) or a 'home based doctor' see UK MCA and Centro Internationale Radio Medico links below.
+In addition to provisions for first aid, medical care at sea and hypothermia (see guidance in OSR), at least one person onboard should have knowledge concerning the prevention, identification and treatment of frostbite. - 3.6.
+Telemedical Advice Services (TMAS) or a 'home based doctor'.
+Available from many countries -UK MCA and Centro Internationale Radio Medico links are given below.
 Advance preparation, including completing medical forms for each crew member (downloadable from CIRM), can save time in an emergency. - 3.7.
-At least one person onboard should have knowledge concerning the effect that icing has on a vessel's stability and radio communications.
+At least one person onboard should have knowledge concerning the effect that icing has on a vessel's stability and radio communications. - 3.8.
+Crew and passengers should be trained in the use of the personal survival equipment and group survival equipment.